VWU First - Glossary of Terms

 Liberal Arts - academic education that helps one's intellectual ability through providing general knowledge across a breadth of subjects.
 At VWU, a liberal arts education embraces the values inherent in a liberal education, an education dedicated to developing the open-minded, disciplined reflection necessary not only to professional success, but also to.
 Life of personal accomplishment and social commitment.

-Lighthouse - office located in Clarke Hall, it houses career development/internships, community engagement, student research, and study away.
+Lighthouse - office located in Clarke Hall, it houses career development/internships, community engagement, student research, and global engagement.
 (VWU Specific Term)